mretzak/workshop/README.md

 Identify and fix N+1 queries in a Rails controller using appropriate eager loading.

-### Challenge 2: Implement GraphQL DataLoader
+### Challenge 2: Implement GraphQL Batch Loader

-Create a DataLoader to batch-load user data in GraphQL resolvers.
+Create a Batch Loader to batch-load user data in GraphQL resolvers.

 ## 📁 Project Structure